 According to the the dictionary, an "Enneagram" is a nine-pointed star.
 The Enneagram of Personality has nine inter-related personality bases.
-The Enneagram is a personality model, derived from Sufi teachings and elaborated upon by George Gurdjieff, Oscar Ichazo, and Claudio Naranjo.
+The Enneagram is a personality model, supposedly derived from Sufi teachings and elaborated upon by George Gurdjieff, Oscar Ichazo, and Claudio Naranjo.
 It is unique amongst personality tests in that it doesn't try to pigeonhole you based on who you happen to be at this very second; it accounts for personal evolution, both in the past and in the future, and gives suggestions for how to improve.
 People could use this to identify from where their own subconscious impulses stem from, and unlock their true self.
-The underlying theory of the Enneagram is that each of the nine "Enneatypes" has a core "Vice," a single root insecurity that serves as the Freudian Excuse which the entire personality type is thereafter built on.
-This Vice must be let go for self-actualisation.
+The underlying theory of the Enneagram is that, in the wise words of Magic: The Gathering's Mark Rosewater, "Your greatest weakness is your greatest strength pushed too far."
+Each of the nine "Enneatypes" has a core "Vice," a single root insecurity that serves as the Freudian Excuse which the entire type is thereafter built on; it is the story of nine personalities Compensating for Something.
+But the core Vice must be let go for self-actualisation.
 This is also why the system doesn't try to pigeonhole you: as you read through the nine types and their vices, you'll note that you have all those fears.
 But one of them's probably strongest, and Enneagram theorists would assign you to that type.
 The types are:

 Feeling Triad (id)

 - Threes/Achievers/Motivators (id) can be chameleonic in their pursuit of acceptance and status, becoming whatever they think will make them popular; Lucy Ricardo's willingness to do anything for fame was a major Three trait, as is the surface shine of a Stepford Smiler.
 Their Basic Fear is of being worthless.
 They are susceptible to public opinion, and can become so obsessed with pleasing everyone that they kind of forget what their actual personality is like.
-(Shooting oneself in the foot is another major theme of the Enneagram.)
+(Getting Hoist by Your Own Petard is another major theme of the Enneagram.)
 Paradoxically, a healthy Three is the most authentic and genuine person you will ever meet.
 David Foster Wallace's "Good Old Neon" is a pretty good example of what it's like to ride in the head of a Three.
+Despite their apparently high self-esteem, they actually feel a lot less confident than they let on.

 - Fours/Individualists/Romantics (ego) are the reason True Art Is Angsty.
 Their Basic Fear is that they have no identity or personal significance, that the world will forget them when they're gone.
 They are sensitive and self-aware, looking inwards for meaning, and express themselves with their prolific creative output...
 Or they may become the stereotypical Mad Artist who thinks no one understands them and may be Driven to Suicide.
 When they aren't cutting off their own ears, they are luminary and visionary creators, helping make sense of the senseless world around them.

 - Fives/Investigators/Thinkers (ego) are the silent observer types.
-Their Basic Fear is to be helpless or unable to defend themselves, and as such they develop keen insight and an incredible awareness of how the world works; Fives are the type who can stop wars with a single well-placed remark.
-(Or start them.)
-Unhealthy Fives can become Freaky Loners or Cloud Cuckoo Landers; the healthy ones revolutionize the way we see the world.
+Their Basic Fear is to be helpless or unable to defend themselves, and as such they develop keen insight and an incredible awareness of how the world works; Fives are the type who can stop (or start) wars with a single well-placed remark.
+Unhealthy Fives can become Freaky Loners or Cloudcuckoolanders; the healthy ones revolutionize the way we see the world.

 Asserting/Anger Triad (ego)